SantoshMorla/Project-Index/README.md

 # Project-Index
-this code is use for django  project
+this code is use for django  project.